deanwampler/spark-scala-tutorial/Tutorial.markdown

 [WordCount2.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/WordCount2.scala) uses the KJV Bible text again.
 (Subsequent exercises will add the ability to specify different input sources using command-line arguments.)

-This example does not have a Hadoop version, so we'll only run it locally.

-Use SBT to run it, using one of the following three methods:
+Use your IDE's _run_ command for the file or use SBT to run it.
+For SBT, use one of the following three methods:

-* Enter the `run` command and select the number corresponding to the `WordCount2` program.
+* Enter the `run` command at the `sbt` prompt and select the number corresponding to the `WordCount2` program.
-* Enter `run-main WordCount2`
+* Enter `runMain WordCount2`
-* Enter `ex2`, a command alias for `run-main WordCount2`.
+* Enter `ex2`, a command alias for `runMain WordCount2`.
 (The alias is defined in the project's `./build.sbt` file.)

 Either way, the output is written to `output/kjv-wc2` in the local file system.
 Use a file browser or another terminal window to view the files in this directory.
 You'll find an empty `_SUCCESS` file that marks completion and a `part-00000` file that contains the data.